cplusplus/filesystem-ts/c++17/C++17-proposal.md

 Pending Changes
 ---------------

+The pending issues and proposals described below need to be resolved by LWG soon, but none of them block adopting the Filesystem TS for C++17.

 ### Pending issues

 There are twelve open Filesystem issues in the LWG Active Issues list.
 Ten have proposed resolution text.
 Most of the issues involve standardese corrections or clarifications and require no change to implementations or user code.
-These issues should be resolved by LWG before shipping C++17, either before or after accepting this proposal.

 ### Pending proposals

 LWG issue 2611 (aka SG3 issue 11), *Lack of relative() operation function*, is a *NAD Future* issue raised by UK PDTS comment GB-1.
 Two similar but competing solutions have been proposed &mdash; [P0011R0, *Additions to Filesystem supporting Relative Paths*][5] and [P0218R0, *Relative Paths for Filesystem*][6].
-The LWG will decide between them.
-The outcome does not direct effect on this proposal.

-### Pending concerns

 Proposed C++17 Wording
 ----------------------